Lonami/pyndustric/README.md

 $ git clone https://github.com/Lonami/pyndustric.git
 $ pip install -e pyndustric
 ```
+Alternativly, you can run it as module without installation by placing your program file at the root of the project directory.

 To compile your program, run the [`pyndustric`] module and pass the files to compile as input
 arguments.
 The compiled program will be printed to standard output. `-` can be used as a file
 to refer to standard input: